-Alison Owings, a news writer and producer for WRC, was distressed at the steady destruction of many of Washington’s historic buildings.
-She wrote eloquently about losing her sense of history and place through the gradual loss of the historic cityscape.
+In 1971, the Old Post Office on Pennsylvania Avenue NW, a magnificent Richardsonian Romanesque-style building, was slated for demolition, with only its tower to be retained.
+Alison Owings, a news writer and producer for WRC TV (an NBC affiliate), was distressed at the steady destruction of many of Washington’s historic buildings.
+She wrote eloquently about losing her sense of history and place through the gradual demolition of the historic cityscape.
 Owings felt a sense of urgency, a sense that the time had come to look at the city in a new way.
-Historic preservation efforts had been mounted in Washington before—notably Jackie Kennedy’s push to save the historic structures lining Lafayette Park in the early 1960s—but there was no organized movement to curtail the pervasive destruction.
-Encouraged by Washington Post architecture critic Wolf Von Eckardt, Owings decided that an advocacy group was needed.
-She came up with a catchy name, “Don’t Tear It Down,” which legendary New York Times architecture critic Ada Louise Huxtable praised for its “wonderful, direct, hortatory explicitness in a time of cheesy euphemisms.”

-Meetings of the new group, the predecessor of the DC Preservation League (DCPL), were held in Owings’ living room on Cortland Place, NW, and other early supporters’ homes.
+Encouraged by Washington Post architecture critic Wolf Von Eckardt, Owings decided that a Washington advocacy group was needed, and she came up with a catchy name, “Don’t Tear It Down” – which legendary New York Times architecture critic Ada Louise Huxtable praised for its “wonderful, direct, hortatory explicitness in a time of cheesy euphemisms.”
+Meetings of the new group, the predecessor of the DC Preservation League (DCPL), were held in Owings’ living room on Cortland Place NW in Woodley Park, and in the homes of other early supporters.
 Early on, Owings joined forces with Terry B. Morton of the National Trust for Historic Preservation, whose work had led her to conclude that Washington needed a purpose-specific advocacy group.
-Together, Owings and Morton developed a plan of action and were joined by other National Trust staff, interested professionals, and various like-minded souls.
+Together, Owings and Morton developed a plan of action and were joined by other National Trust staff, interested professionals, and various like-minded individuals.

 Morton focused the group on the fate of the Old Post Office and organized a rally to help save it.
-On the first day of the second annual Earth Week, April 19, 1971, Morton led a march from National Trust headquarters to the steps of the Old Post Office, where the marchers joined an enthusiastic crowd of about 250 placard-carrying preservationists, historians, planners, architects, and residents, some of whom wore black armbands.
+On the first day of the second annual Earth Week, April 19, 1971, Morton led a march from the National Trust headquarters in Dupont Circle to the steps of the Old Post Office, where the marchers joined an enthusiastic crowd of about 250 placard-carrying preservationists, historians, planners, architects, and local residents, some of whom wore black armbands.
 “We don’t want ivory towers—save the whole Post Office!” they proclaimed, urging that the building be spared and that it be converted to new uses to serve the community.
 It was Don’t Tear It Down’s first street action, and it received a lot of publicity.

-At a previously scheduled congressional hearing two days later, a host of distinguished witnesses testified on behalf of preservation, including James Biddle, Sen. Vance Hartke, Richard Howland, Charles Conrad, John W. Hill, John Wiebenson, and Arthur Cotton Moore, who later designed the renovation of the spared building.
-The tide had turned in favor of preservation.
+At a previously scheduled congressional hearing two days later, a host of distinguished witnesses testified on behalf of preservation, including James Biddle, Senator Vance Hartke, Richard Howland, Charles Conrad, John W. Hill, John Wiebenson, and Arthur Cotton Moore, who later designed the renovation of the spared building.
+The tide had turned in favor of local preservation.

 The organization has long enjoyed a dedicated and enthusiastic membership.
-Early volunteers were excited about a movement that gained momentum throughout the country and proud that Don’t Tear It Down was identified as a model preservation organization.
-The group received national and local recognition and awards from institutions such as the National Trust for Historic Preservation, the Historical Society of Washington, the American Association for State and Local History, US Department of the Interior, and the mayor and city council.
+Early volunteers were excited about a movement that was gaining momentum throughout the country and proud that Don’t Tear It Down was identified as a model preservation organization.
+The group received national and local recognition, and awards from institutions such as the National Trust, the Historical Society of Washington (now the DC History Center), the American Association for State and Local History, U.S. Department of the Interior, and the mayor and DC Council.
 Don’t Tear It Down also worked hard to educate the public about the merits of historic preservation, sponsoring lectures, bike tours, and visits to restoration projects and architects’ offices.
-A series of brochures, the Take One Tour, was distributed on buses as a guide to significant buildings along the routes.
+A series of brochures, the Take One Tour, were distributed on buses as a way for riders to discover significant buildings along different bus routes.